vincenzopalazzo/lightning/doc/lightning-sendpsbt.7.md

 DESCRIPTION
 -----------

-The **sendpsbt** is a low-level RPC command which sent a PSBT using the result of command *fundpsbt*.
+The **sendpsbt** is a low-level RPC command which sent a PSBT.

+- *psbt*: A string that rappresent the hexadecimal of the psbt.
+It is required to run the **sendpsbt** command.
+The called can build a psbt with a the command *fundpsbt*

 EXAMPLE JSON REQUEST
 ------------